mnaegelin/rxs2xcell/README.md

 # write extracted metadata to file
 write.csv(df_meta, file.path(path_out, paste0(dataset_name, '_meta_extracted.csv')),
           row.names = FALSE)

-# TODO:
-# maybe write a use_template() function that takes a template file and opens it, so no copy paste needed?
-# maybe just a wrapper around:
-# usethis::use_template('template_workflow.Rmd', package='rxs2xcell')
-# maybe something like the use_targets() function from https://docs.ropensci.org/targets/reference/use_targets.html
 ```

 To provide the additional metadata required (e.g. site and tree